balvig/fiesta/README.md

   set :fiesta_slack_channel, '#release'
   set :slack_webhook 'https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX'
   ```
-3. If you're using [hub](https://github.com/github/hub) or [pt-flow](https://github.com/balvig/pt-flow), your GitHub credentials should already be configured.
+3. If you're using [hub](https://github.com/github/hub), your GitHub credentials should already be configured.
 Otherwise you can use the [ENV vars in Octokit](https://github.com/octokit/octokit.rb/blob/a98979107a4bf9741a05a1f751405f8a29f29b38/lib/octokit/default.rb#L42-L156) to configure GitHub access.

 ## Contributing